alexhkurz/algorithm-analysis-2023/git-best-practices.md

 Have a look at this [tutorial](https://guides.github.com/activities/hello-world/).
 Let me know if there are problems or if you have other helpful sources.

+Watch the video of the MIT Missing Lecture Series on [Version Control (Git)](https://missing.csail.mit.edu/2020/version-control/).
+(Btw, all of the series is highly recommended.)

 ## Git best practices